dotanuki-labs/canopus/docs/readme.md

 [Git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)
 in offline mode, and eventually also in online mode.

+## Main features

+- local validation of `CODEOWNERS`, including additional syntax checks
+- quick repairing of `CODEOWNERS`
+- offline and online execution modes
+- sensible opt-ins for better `CODEOWNERS` structure

-Hopefully `canopus` will spot errors not handle by Github, for instance validating dangling glob patterns (the ones won't match any project path).
+`canopus` should be able to spot some errors not handled by Github, like detecting dangling glob patterns (i.e., the ones won't match any project path).
 For instance, this is the Pull Request preview for a `CODEOWNERS` change for this project, which should be an error since there is no `.samples` path around: